Imran4424/Software-Architecture/SolidPrinciples.md

 Single responsibility does not mean single method.
 Single responsibility is about **one reason to change**.
 A class with Single responsibility can have multiple properties and methods that work together toward that responsibility.
 And cohesion measurement helps us to identify responsibility count of a class.

+If a class has a single responsibility, then cohesion of that class will be higher.
+But if the class has more than one responsibility, cohesion of that class will be lower.

+To achieve single responsibility, our goal should be to achieve high cohesion of that class.

 ## Coupling

 # Open/Closed Principle